 Both the shape and the relative heights of the curves in Figure 1 are informative.
-The first point to notice is that all four of the curves plotted are U-shaped, indicating that extreme values of the demographics are associated with higher advertising prices.
-Thus, advertisers pay a premium for homogeneous audiences, which confirms the importance of targeted advertising.
-Similar U-shaped relationships were found by Goettler (1999) and Chandra (2009).
-The second point is that the shapes of the curves also show that the value of targeted advertising is lower in the counterfactual case where no magazines have companion websites than in the case where they are all assumed to have websites, since the blue curve is noticeably flatter than the red one in both panels.
+The first point to notice is that all four of the curves plotted are U-shaped, indicating that extreme values of the demographics are associated with higher advertising prices.23 Thus, advertisers pay a premium for homogeneous audiences, which confirms the importance of targeted advertising.
+Similar U-shaped relationships were found by Chandra (2009) and Goettler (2012).
+The second point is that the shapes of the curves show that the value of targeted advertising is lower in the counterfactual case where no magazines have companion websites than in the case where they are all assumed to have websites, since the curve with filled circles is noticeably flatter than the one with empty circles in both panels.
 Thus, the advent of the Internet as measured by the presence of magazine websites has had the effect of heightening the premium paid for homogeneous audiences.